Tesla Drivers Say New Self-Driving Update Is Repeatedly Running Red Lights

 Hello!

-Tesla drivers are saying the latest version of the car company's "Full Self-Driving" (FSD) software is making their cars run red lights, alarming anybody concerned about these so-called self-driving cars.
+In 2026, Tesla drivers continue to report that the latest version of the company’s “Full Self-Driving” (FSD) software is causing vehicles to run red lights, raising fresh concerns among safety advocates and regulators.

 Also read: